wso2/docs-is/en/docs/learn/client-credentials-grant.md

 ```

 !!! info "Support for refresh token grant - No"
-	This grant type doesn't issue a refresh token which can be used to obtain new access tokens using the [refresh token grant](../../learn/refresh-token-grant).
+	This grant type doesn't issue a refresh token, which can be used to obtain new access tokens using the [refresh token grant](../../learn/refresh-token-grant).

 !!! info "Related Topics"